matthew-brett/pydagogue/curious_git.rst

 of magic commands to get me out of trouble.
 I once accidentally made a huge mess of our project's main repository by running a command I didn't understand.
 Git often made me feel stupid.
-It felt like a prototype racecar with a badly designed dashboard that was just about to blow an engine or a tire and take me off the road.
+It felt like a prototype racecar with a badly designed dashboard that was just about to blow a tire or an engine and take me off the road.

 Then, one day, I read the `git parable`_.
 The git parable is a little story about a developer trying to work out how to make a version control system.
 It gradually builds up from copying whole directories of files to something very much like git.
-I didn't understand it all right away, but as soon as I read this page, the light-bulb went on - I got git.
+I didn't understand it all right away, but as soon as I read that page, the light-bulb went on - I got git.
 I suddenly started to feel comfortable.
 I knew for sure I could work out why git worked the way it did.
 I could see that it must be possible how to do complicated and powerful things, and I could work out how to do them.